SlithyMatt/x16-cga/README.md

 **cga.bas** -
 A BASIC script that can be loaded and run within X16 BASIC to change to the CGA palette.

-# Running in X16 Emulator
-PRG files built with this project can be autoloaded and run by the X16 emulator.

-Example:

-<pre>  path/to/x16emu -prg x16cga640.prg -run</pre>

-This will fill the emulator screen with the image.
-The program runs in an infinite loop after loading the image, so the emulator will need to be shut down or restarted to stop it.
-Note that the display is scaled up 2x to make a 320 pixel-wide bitmap fill it.

 **x16cga320.data** -
 A raw export of **x16cga320.png**, which is a 4-color 320x240 bitmap.
 The PNG uses what would be palette offset 4.
 However, you can use build_prg.sh to load it into the X16 with any of the emulated CGA palettes (even the first four colors of offset 0).